jaccomoc/jactl/docs/pages/command-line-scripts.md

 ## The `-v` Option

-The `-v` option is to show errors with verbose output.
+The `-v` option is used when there are errors to show more verbose output.
-This means that the error stack trace is shown as well as the error.
-Normally only the error message is shown.
+This means that the error stack trace will be shown along with the error where as normally only the error message is shown.

 ## The `-d` Option